FancyGrid/awesome-grid/README.md

 There is a big form module.
 It supports major javascript frameworks:
 Vanilla JS, React, VueJs, jQuery.
 * [FG-Grid](https://fg-grid.com) - New FancyGrid version.
 Designed on Vanilla JS, supports TypeScript and React.
+* [Highcharts Grid Lite](https://www.highcharts.com/products/grid/) - Light grid solution from famous chart library HighCharts.
+It is well integrated with HighCharts and has some nice dataviz features.
 * [Grid.js](http://gridjs.io/) - Table plugin written in TypeScript.
 It has integrations with React, Vue, Angular and jQuery.
 It extends native HTML table.
 It does not provide many modern Enterprise grid features.
 * [Handsontable](http://handsontable.com/) - JavaScript Spreadsheet excel-like table.